qantuum/chez_pupuce/README.md

 >>> Client (user) car create an account, connect account session, disconnect account session, delete their account, update their account
 **TODO on this** --- the Client must be able to see his Panier and also a selection of Produits.
 A front-end interface is there already, but it's empty

->>> Employe (user) can create an account, connect account session, disconnect account session, delete their account, update their account
+>>> Employe (user) can create an account, connect account session, disconnect account session, delete their account
-**TODO on this** --- the Employe must be able to visualize and manage Fournisseur and Produits list
+**TODO on this** --- the Employe must be able to visualize and manage Fournisseur and Produits list.
+The Update form has not been implemented (to keep time to go on different targets), but the update method is available.

 >>> index.php has a Client Suscribe form, Client Connect form, Employe suscribe form, Employe Connect form, when Client or Employe is connected, the session is opened, and program switches to a different display (see above)